Authorization in a web app using Azure AD application roles & role claims

 git clone https://github.com/Azure-Samples/active-directory-dotnet-webapp-authz-roleclaims.git

-Step 2: If you use Visual Studio 2015 or later, update the connection string
+Step 2: If you use Visual Studio 2013 or earlier, update the connection string

-If you are using Visual Studio 2013, the sample will run as is.
-If you are using Visual Studio 2015 or later, you will need to change the
+If you are using Visual Studio 2015 or later, the sample will run as is.
+If you are using Visual Studio 2013 or earlier, you will need to change the

 Data Source portion of the